-Directors who join the Board as casual appointees must submit themselves to Shareholders for election at the first Annual General Meeting following their appointment.
-The Company provides material information to shareholders which is relevant to a decision to elect or re-elect a director.
+Newly appointed Directors must submit themselves to Shareholders for election at the first Annual General Meeting following their appointment.
+The Company provides all material information to shareholders which is relevant to a decision to elect or re-elect a director.

 Directors are provided with a letter of appointment setting out the Company's expectations including involvement with committee work, their responsibilities, remuneration, including superannuation and expenses, requirement to disclose their interests and any matters which affect the Director's independence.
-Directors are provided with all relevant policies including the Company's Share Trading Policy, the Code of Conduct policy, a copy of the Company's Constitution, organisational charts and details of indemnity and insurance arrangements.
+Directors are also provided with all relevant policies including the Company's Share Trading Policy, the Code of Conduct policy, a copy of the Company's Constitution, organisational charts and details of indemnity and insurance arrangements.

-A formal induction program which covers the operation of the Board and its Committees and financial, strategic, operations and risk management issues is provided to ensure that Directors have significant knowledge about the Company and the industry within which it operates.
+A formal induction program which covers the operation of the Board and its Committees and financial, strategic, operations and risk management issues is also provided to ensure that Directors have significant knowledge about the Company and the industry within which it operates.